What Is Coarse Aggregate?

 The aggregate is one of the important ingredients of concrete mix,

-- It used to provide rigid structure to concrete.
+- It used to provide a rigid structure to concrete.

 - Aggregate helps in reducing shrinkage and surface cracking of concrete.

-- Coarse aggregate are used in concrete to build mega structures for example different components of a building, bridges, foundations, etc.
+- Coarse aggregate is used in concrete to build megastructures for example different components of a building, bridges, foundations, etc.

-- As high the coarse aggregate size lesser the surface area and therefore it requires lesser binding material (cement), which result in low cost construction.
+- As high the coarse aggregate size lesser the surface area and therefore it requires lesser binding material (cement), which results in low-cost construction.

-- A mix of coarse and fine aggregate in concrete used to make it more denser, harder and durable against atmospheric action.
+- A mix of coarse and fine aggregate in concrete is used to make it denser, harder, and more durable against atmospheric action.

 Uses Of Aggregates In Roads

-- Aggregates are used in road construction for base, sub base, and surface of roads in various forms.
+- Aggregates are used in road construction for the base, sub-base, and surface of roads in various forms.

-- Aggregate are used in soil stabilization process using cementitious materials (blends of cement, fly ash, slag, lime).
+- Aggregates are used in the soil stabilization process using cementitious materials (blends of cement, fly ash, slag, and lime).

-- They are also used in stabilization process with bituminous materials (bitumen or tar).
+- They are also used in the stabilization process with bituminous materials (bitumen or tar).